soundscape-community/soundscape-web-client/README.md

     ```
     From Android studio you can run it either in an emulator or on a real device.

+### Update Splash Screens and Icons Android
+Just place your images as decrived in in `\assets` https://capacitorjs.com/docs/guides/splash-screens-and-icons and run `npx capacitor-assets generate --android`

 ## Third-party libraries used
 1. [Turf.js](https://turfjs.org/) (for GeoJSON processingand geospatial calculations)
 2. [Leaflet](https://leafletjs.com/) (provides OpenStreetMap widget)